Eviction Dispute over Hostal Sorrento: Why a Social Project Is Being Postponed

 Practically speaking: a temporary coordination office in Palma that brings owners, bailiffs, social services and the affected family to the same table.
 There transitional deadlines, support offers and clear communication rules could be agreed.
 This measure would neither replace legal decisions nor definitively solve social problems, but it would reduce human costs.

 For the disability organization the effects are concrete: the expansion by 38 places remains blocked, planning for funding is made more difficult, and staff recruitment is delayed.
 For people with disabilities and their families this means: fewer offers, longer waiting lists, postponed assistance.
-Locally speaking: where gaps exist in Palma’s social landscape, a single protracted case widens the gap.
+Locally speaking: where gaps exist in Palma’s social landscape, a single protracted case widens the gap, as in Son Bordoy under scrutiny: when new development swallows the neighborhood.

 What is still missing in the discourse?
 An open debate about responsibilities after the end of emergency shelters.
 Contracts and handover protocols should be more binding; there need to be rules that provide clear deadlines and support offers for the transition from public accommodation to private use.
 Also, how rapid solutions for particularly vulnerable families could look must be examined without categorically devaluing property rights.